lengebre/whenjavacalls/README.md

-## Getting Started
+## When Java Calls

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a sample project written in Java that demonstrates my understanding of the programming language.

 ## Folder Structure